Most people recover fully in 3 months after experiencing whiplash. During your recovery, medical treatments can help

-Whiplash occurs when a person’s neck is whipped backward and then forward very suddenly.
+Whiplash occurs when a person’s head moves backward and then forward very suddenly with great force.
 This injury is most common following a rear-end car collision.
 It can also result from physical abuse, sports injuries, or amusement park rides.

-Whiplash results when the soft tissues—the muscles and ligaments—of your neck are extended beyond their typical range of motion.
+Whiplash results when the soft tissues (the muscles and ligaments) of your neck extend beyond the typical range of motion.
 Your symptoms might not be apparent for a while, so it’s important to pay attention to any physical changes for a few days following any accident.

 Although whiplash is thought of as a relatively mild condition, it can cause long-term pain and discomfort.